bandzoogle/zooglerails-dev-box/README.md

         0.0.0.0 bandzoogle.dev
         0.0.0.0 xyz.bandzoogle.dev # to serve a site named xyz locally

+8. The app will need to process the stock images that have been loaded with the seeds.
+To do so it does make use of a tmp directory which may not have the permissions set accordingly.
+To change this, you can ssh into the box, create the folder, adjust its permissions, and then return to your zooglerails directory:

+        cd /mnt
+        mkdir tmp
+        sudo chmod 777 tmp
+        cd /vagrant/zooglerails

 ### Run the server

 Now you can run the server: this command will run the server and a delayed job process for background jobs